humdek-unibe-ch/gar-gaze_analysis_r/README.md

 h <- gar_create( params )
 ```

-Load some sample data from a csv file (make sure that all data parsed as a `numeric` and not as `integer`):
+Load some sample data from a csv file (make sure that all data is parsed as a `numeric` and not as `integer`):

 ```R
 d <- read.csv('sample/test.csv', colClasses=c('numeric', 'numeric', 'numeric', 'numeric', 'numeric', 'numeric', 'numeric'))